 The ingenuity of the volunteer crew resulted in the building of a “super trap,” measuring 4 ft. x 4 ft. x 8 ft.
 This trap was so large that the cats did not feel threatened when entering.
 To entice the cats into the trap special bait was needed.
 A volunteer’s pet rat, which was totally accustomed to cats, was used.
 Placed inside the “super trap,” in a cat proof cage, Roxy the Rat was irresistible and successfully lured all remaining cats into the trap.
 At the veterinary clinic all the trapped cats were leukemia tested, vaccinated against FVRCP and rabies, spayed or neutered, and their right ear was tipped for future identification.
 Kittens young enough to be socialized were placed with volunteer fosters and adopted out after spay/neuter surgery.

-To eliminate a problem colony site, which had become a dumping ground for unwanted pets, cats form the particular colony were relocated to local sanctuaries.
+To eliminate a problem colony site, which had become a dumping ground for unwanted pets, cats from the particular colony were relocated to local sanctuaries.
 Cats from the other colonies were returned after recovery to their colony area to live out their lives.
 Studies have estimated that colony cats have a life span of approximately two to five years, so colonies will naturally cease to exist over time.
 This requires constant monitoring of the colony site to ensure no new unaltered animals arrive to continue breeding.
 Many feral cats were trapped in resident’s backyards, where they were accustomed to being fed.
 In some cases a trap was provided at no charge to the resident, who with guidance, undertook the trapping and transporting of the feral cat themselves.